 7. Main Packing Zones :

-- The bottom zone is used for the big items you are not going to need access to before making camp, this includes (but is not limited to) sleeping bag, sleeping pad, extra clothing layers, extra socks or anything that you will be using to sleep.
+The bottom zone is used for the big items you are not going to need access to before making camp.
+In detail, this includes (but is not limited to) a sleeping bag, sleeping pad, extra clothing layers, extra socks, or anything that you will be using to sleep.

-- The core zone is used for gear that you will need before you go to sleep, but you will not need access to while you are hiking, this includes (but is not limited to) food you will use for dinner, stove and cooking utensils, water reservoir and bear canister.
-Placing your heavy gear in the middle, or core, makes sense not only from the perspective of your backpacking timeline, but it makes sense because placing the heaviest items in the middle of your pack balance your center of gravity and are the most forgiving on your back as you hike!
+Always, placing your heavy gear in the middle, or core, makes sense not only from the perspective of your backpacking timeline, but it makes sense.
+In the long run, placing the heaviest items in the middle of your pack balance your center of gravity and are the most forgiving on your back as you hike!

-- What should be at the top of your pack?
-Essential items that you will need during your hike and on the go, items that tend to be light.
-An extra warm fleece jacket, a rain jacket, trail snacks, an extra dry pair of socks, toilet items such as toilet paper or wet cloths or hand sanitizer.
-Also, you may decide to place a tarp or light tent at the top of your pack in the event rain is on the forecast and you need to seek shelter quickly.
+What should be at the top of your pack?
+Essential items that you will need during your hike and on the go, are items that tend to be light.
+An extra warm fleece jacket, a rain jacket, trail snacks, an extra dry pair of socks, toilet items such as toilet paper or wet cloths, or hand sanitizer.
+Also, you may decide to place a tarp or light tent at the top of your pack in the event rain is in the forecast and you need to seek shelter quickly.

-- Finally, what to keep on your tool loops?
-Tool loops are handy for climbing rope, trekking poles, a camp chair, a large sleeping pad and your tent poles.
-Again, these are just suggestions, you may find that you don’t need rain gear or that you are not planning to stay overnight, find what is right for your beginner trip but this basic guide will serve as a good outline for you to reference!
+Finally, what to keep on your tool loops?
+Tool loops are handy for climbing rope, trekking poles, a camp chair, a large sleeping pad, and your tent poles.
+Again, these are just suggestions, you may find that you don’t need rain gear or that you are not planning to stay overnight.
+Always, find what is right for your beginner trip but this basic guide will serve as a good outline for you to reference!

 Above all, bring extra food, you will be burning extra calories and will need fuel to keep going!

-In addition, give a family member or friend a plan of where you will be backpacking and a timeline, just in case.
+In addition, give a family member or friend a plan of where you will be hiking and a timeline, just in case.
 It is always best to keep safety in mind!